terranblake/droid-pkvm/README.md

 ## Conclusions

-After experimenting with Android pKVM instances, we've observed several key findings:

 - **Host Device VPN**: If you intend to use a pKVM on your phone, or a device where a VPN connection is required, you will likely encounter issues.
 During testing we consistently encountered issues where the host being connected to a VPN, even if the VM itself wasn't, would prevent Linux Terminal from booting.
 This is the reason for the tunnel being initiated from within the VM.

 - **VM Stability**: The VM stability can be inconsistent.
 Occasionally, the Android OS unmounts the VM filesystem and refuses to remount it.
 This requires resetting the "Linux Terminal" app, erasing the entire OS.
-This repository mitigates this issue by providing a quick bootstrap process.
+This repository was built to be idempotent, so it will help with that.
+In general, if you're seeing the "Preparing terminal" for longer than a minute, use the "Reset to initial version" option in settings and start over at bootstrapping.

 - **Host Performance**: Host devices operate normally while the VM is running, with no unintended restarts.
 Testing was primarily done on a Pixel Tablet.
 Storage remains contained within the VM unless external mount points are explicitly defined.